 - What if I don't certify my tobacco user status during my initial enrollment or recertify during the annual open enrollment period in the fall?

 If you do not certify during your initial enrollment when hired or newly eligible for benefits or during the annual open enrollment period in the fall, you (and your covered spouse, if applicable) will default to tobacco user status.

 - What if employees certify that they are not tobacco users when, in fact, they are?

 When you certify your tobacco-user status, you attest that you are telling the truth.
 If it is later discovered that you made a false statement, you will be subject to disciplinary action, which may affect your employment.

-- If I complete an approved tobacco cessation program during the calendar year, will Purdue refund the tobacco-user additional premium that's already been taken from my pay?
+- If I complete an approved tobacco cessation program or become tobacco-free for 12 months during the calendar year, will Purdue refund the tobacco-user additional premium that's already been taken from my pay?